-After the occurrences narrated in your issue of October 4th, 1879, "What made me a Spiritualist," we became better acquainted with our medium, Mrs. H. She often came to our house, and became much atcame to our house, and became much at-tached to my wife, who regarded her as al-most divine.
-The old lady, in taking her final leave of our family to go on a visit to New England in the fall of 1871, said these words to my wife in parting with her: "If 'I return home again, I will call at your house.
+After the occurrences narrated in your issue of October 4th, 1879, "What made me a Spiritualist," we became better acquainted with our medium, Mrs. II.
+She often came to our house, and became much attached to my wife; who regarded her as al-most divine.
+The old-lady, in taking her final leave of our family to go on a visit to New England in the fall of 1871, said these words to my wife in parting with her: "If I return home again, I will call at your house.
 If I die in New England, I will visit you in spirit.
-I can identify myself to your huspand, for I find that he is a clair. to your husband, for I find that he is a clairvoyant.
-But my dear child," she continued, your time is short; before the fourth of July, 1872, you will be with God's beautiful angels, and I will meet you there, and we will enjoy ourselves among the flowers, and have a good time."
+I can identify myself to your husband, for I find that he is a clair-yoyant.
+But my dearchild, she continued, your time is short; before the fourth of July, 1872, you will be with God's beautiful angels, and I will meet you there, and we will enjoy ourselves among the flowers, and have a good time."
 She took her journey to the East, and the next spring we heard of her death.

 On the thirteenth day of June, 1872, my wife sickened and died very suddenly.
 The years flew by.
-Other friends gather-ed about my heart, and the cares of daily life engrossed my every hour.
-Mother H. had seldom been in my thoughts for years.
+Other friends gather-ed about my heart, and the cares of dally life engrossed my every hour.
+Mother II. had seldom been in my thoughts for years.
 In March, 1877, I was serving on a jury in a criminal case in our district court.
 The case was in the hands of the jury, and we were passing our second night under charge of the bailiff in the court room.
-My fellow jurors grew drowsy, and one by one they fell asleep, while I, linding writing material at hand, resolved to interest myself by writing a letter to my brother.
-I had seated myself at the table for that purpose, and beran my work.
+My fellow jurors grew drowsy, and one by one they fell asleep, while I, unding writing material as hand, resolved to interest myself by writing a letter to my brother.
+I had seated myself at the table for that purpose, and began my work.
 A significant rap on the table arrested my attention.
-A filmy vapor table arrested my attention.
-A mmy vapor seemed to be coming up from the end of the table in the shadow, which formed it-self as a scroll, and unrolled, and there a name and address appeared in plain, legible letters.
-The vision passed away in a mo-ment, but I retained the name and address.
+A filmy vapor seemed to be coming up from the end of the table in the shadow, which formed itself as a scroll, and unrolled, and there a name and address appeared in plain, legible letters.
+The vision passed away in a mo-ment, but 1-retained the name and address.
 I had never known the name, and prompted by curiosity, I wrote a letter, and soon received a reply from New Haven.
-The letter contained the intelligence that the one to whom my letter was written, was a healing medium, under the controlling influence of Mother H., now in spirit land; that Mother H. requested that I should write to her a letter, addressed to Rachel H. of spirit land, care M. J. E., No. - New Haven, Conn.
+The letter contained the intelligence that the one to whom my letter was written, was a healing medium under the contained. healing medium; under the controlling in-ducace of Mother H., now in spirit land; that Mother H. requested that I should write to her a letter, addressed to Rachel H., of spirit land, care M. J. E., No. - New Haven, Conn.
 I wrote a short note, as requested, and received a reply by the hand of her medium, bringing to me convincing proof that Mother H. still lived, and retained memory of events of her earth-life, of which I was familiar.
-She wrote of several little incidents that happened when she was visiting at our house, and of meet-ing with my wife among the flowers in spirit-land.
+She wrote of several little incidents that happened when she was visiting at our house and of meeting with my wife among the flowers in spirit-land. that Mother H. requested that I should spirit-land.